 Unfortunately, buffets in Las Vegas have been slow to reopen as the city roars back to life.
 Obviously, the perception of buffet dining has taken a hit following the pandemic with many cringing at the thought of shared utensils and the idea of others with coughs, sniffles, and sneezes being in close proximity to communal food.

-For many resorts, the economics of operating under reduced capacity, with additional staffing needed to keep the experience safe, just didn’t pencil out during the pandemic.
-This left the majority of buffets on the Strip, downtown, and in the locals market closed during the public health crisis and subsequent recovery.
-Even though select buffets on the Strip have returned, many still remain shuttered, with some undoubtedly lost forever.
+For many resorts, the economics of operating under reduced capacity just didn’t pencil out during the pandemic.
+This left the majority of buffets in Las Vegas closed during the public health crisis and subsequent recovery.
+Even though a number of buffets have since reopened, many still remain shuttered with some undoubtedly lost forever.

 As many visitors love the concept of buffet dining, we thought it would be helpful to maintain a list of which buffets are open in Las Vegas.
 We will keep our compilation of buffets open in Las Vegas updated, and we are hopeful it grows as capacity restrictions ease.

 Note: Buffet hours and pricing change frequently.
 We’ll do our best to keep this rundown updated, but also link out to each buffet’s website so you can double-check hours of operation and price before making the trip!